 You may also notice new four o’clocks growing in places you’ve grown them before, since they are so good at reseeding.

 Mirabilis jalapa are an excellent choice for a low-maintenance flower garden!

 Depending on where you live, you may need to dig up your Mirabilis jalapa bulbs if you want to keep them.
 Here in PA Zone 6b, our temperatures are too cold for the tender bulbs to survive over the winter.

-If you do save them, use these tips to grow four o’clocks from bulbs in the new season!
+If you do save them, use these tips to grow four o’clock flowers from bulbs in the new season!
 You should probably wait until the danger of frost has passed.

 - Choose a sunny location that has enough space for a bushy plant to grow and thrive.

-- Dig a hole that is twice the size of the bulb and twice as deep.
+- Dig a hole that is twice the size of the rhizome and twice as deep.

 - Place the bulb in with the root ends facing downward.
 (If you can’t tell, place the bulb in sideways and Mother Nature will figure it out!)